shaunvine/lesser-known-henges/README.md

 # The Lesser Know Henges V2

-This project is a portfolio project to practice SCSS to built a simple staic website.
+This project is a portfolio project from ZTM to practice SCSS to built a simple staic website.

 To start the Dev server click "Go Live"